-Nietzsche on Mimetic Metamorphoses (N. Lawtoo)
+Nietzsche on Mimetic Metamorphoses II (N. Lawtoo)

 Conrad and the Planetary: Nidesh Lawtoo in Dialogue with William Connolly

 Vibrant Mimesis: A Walk with Jane Bennett (Nidesh Lawtoo)